chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/image-stigs.md

 ### Isolation

 Containers provide process isolation by executing their applications in a constrained environment using the Linux Namespace and cgroup subsystems.
 Inside the namespace, container processes are only permitted to access a limited set of system resources defined when the container is launched.
 Processes are further restricted by limits imposed through the cgroup for access to system resources such as system memory or CPU use.
-Cgroups protect the host resources and other containers running on the host from being impacted by Denial of Service attacks on a targeted container.

 Together, namespaces and cgroups isolate security functions of the host operating system from non-security functions of applications running inside the container.
 This separation makes it possible for container failures to not directly impact the operation of the host and its security functions when caused through processing of invalid inputs or other runtime errors.
 In the event of a container failure during initialization or shutdown, for example, the host operating system's security capabilities will continue to function as configured.